Harischandran/STMF405RGT6/README.md

-contains the code for testing serial communication protocols in the STM32F405xx series
+contains the code for testing serial communication protocols in the STM32F405GT6